Climate and Average Weather Year Round in Alicante Spain

 The muggier period of the year lasts for 3.7 months, from June 13 to October 4, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
-The muggiest day of the year is August 7, with muggy conditions 72% of the time.
+The month with the most muggy days in Alicante is August, with 21.2 days that are muggy or worse.

 The least muggy day of the year is February 28, when muggy conditions are essentially unheard of.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable